History of the church of Christ in Hamilton

 With many prayers and much planning, groundwork for the Annex Building began September 15, 1993 and was completed April 1, 1994.
 It was built adjacent to the main building and was constructed to benefit the Lord’s Church of Park Heights with spiritual growth and educational needs.
 It provides a fellowship area, location for funeral dinners of friends and family members, weddings, showers and receptions, congregational activities, and community functions.

 Bobby Horner, Architectural Draftsman, giving of his time and talent, designed the Annex Building plans.
 John C. Jones contracted and constructed the building.
 His expertise and personal touches have added to the usefulness of the facility.
 Bobby and John grew up worshipping with the Park Heights congregation.
 Bobby is a Public Information Specialist with the City of Waco.
-John is currently an Elder at Park Heights.
-He owns and operates J. C. Jones Co. in Hamilton.
+John owns and operates J. C. Jones Co. in Hamilton.

 The following worked as church secretaries over the years.
-They were Lisa Bailey, Beverly Phillips, Pete Jordan (filled in), Ruby Jones, Susan Hemphill, Joy Payne, and Libby Moser.
-Michele Jones is currently the church secretary.
+They were Lisa Bailey, Beverly Phillips, Pete Jordan (filled in), Ruby Jones, Susan Hemphill, Joy Payne, Libby Moser, and Michele Jones.

-Those who have been treasurers were Bill Manning, Doris Rost, Jimmy C. Adams, Richard Beers, Pete Jordan, Susie Harrison, and Jessie Newton.
-Currently the treasurer for the church is Michele Jones.
+Those who have been treasurers were Bill Manning, Doris Rost, Jimmy C. Adams, Richard Beers, Pete Jordan, Susie Harrison, Jessie Newton, and Michele Jones.
+Currently the treasurer is Paula Christian.

 Custodians working to keep the building clean have been Mr. and Mrs. Green in the early years, Beverly Phillips, Susan Hemphill, Robin and Debra Newton, Jerre and Libby Moser, James and Melanee Keleman, Teri Clark, Don and Susie Harrison, and Jason Stringer.
 Currently Jessie Newton takes care of the building.